textX/textX-LS/examples/README.md

 #### Challenges for an Editor

- * multiple files are included (allow to navigate across files).
+ * multiple files are included (allow to navigate across files;
-   (metamodels reference each other).
+   metamodels reference each other).
  * multiple meta models ar used